cangoektas/react-on-off/README.md

 Many UI components either have a single or multiple on/off states and require you to write the same type of stateful React components over and over again.
 It's not hard, but it takes time and duplicates code.
-Instead, we can extract common state requirements and reuse generic, flexible and well-tested components to save time and bandwidth.
+Instead, we can extract common state requirements into generic, flexible and well-tested components and reuse them to save time and bandwidth.

 ## Inspiration

 All credit for the design and API should go to [`react-toggled`](https://github.com/kentcdodds/react-toggled).
 If you only need to render a toggle component, go with `react-toggled` since it comes with functions that help with accessibility.
 If you're handling accessibility by yourself or you need to manage multiple on/off states, `react-on-off` is for you.

 ## Installation